SMK125/shonam-mulani/README.md

 git clone https://github.com/SMK125/shonam-mulani.git
 4. Import cloned repo in step 3 as Maven project in Eclipse:

-File->Import->Go to Maven -> Existing Maven Projects Click on Next
+  File->Import->Go to Maven -> Existing Maven Projects Click on Next.
   Choose shonam-mulani\Task3 folder.
 And Click on Finish.

 5. In import project ,right click on pom.xml & run as -> Maven build so that all the dependencies will be uploaded.
 Now to run automation project ,right click on pom.xml & Run as -> Maven Test .All test suites will be executed.